JonJagger/cyber-dojo/readme.txt

 -------------------------------
 1:visible_files
   These are the names of the files that are visible in the editor in the browser.
   Each file can have associated information if necessary.
-In the example above the file called kata.sh has a permission of 755 (executable) because it is a shell file - some ruby app code checks if a filename has an associated :permission and if so chmod's the file.
   Any visible file with :preloaded => true will be pre-loaded into the editor when the browser page first opens.